harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 :::caution

 The Harness Self-Managed Edition Helm chart release 0.9.0 includes major changes.
 You must migrate your Helm chart to include new override files.
 If you do not migrate your Helm chart override files, Helm upgrades will fail.
-The patch release package includes a `migrate-values-0.9.x.sh` file.
-You can use this script to convert the old `override.yaml` file to the new format.
+The patch release package includes a `migrate-values-0.9.x.sh` script to convert the old `override.yaml` file to the new format.

 :::